catamphetamine/node-archiver/README.md

   }
 })

-// catch errors
+// Catch errors.
 archive.on("error", (error) => {
   throw error
 })

+// Pipe the archive data to an output stream.
-// pipe archive data to the file archive.pipe(fs.createWriteStream("/path/to/archive.zip"))
+// The archive data will start being written as soon as `.finalize()` is called. archive.pipe(fs.createWriteStream("/path/to/archive.zip"))

-// append a file from stream
+// Add a file from stream.
 archive.append(fs.createReadStream("/path/to/file1.txt"), { name: "file1.txt" })

-// append a file from string
+// Add a file from string.
 archive.append("some text", { name: "file2.txt" })

-// append a file from buffer
+// Add a file from buffer.
 archive.append(Buffer.from(...);, { name: "file3.txt" })

-// append a file
+// Add a file from disk.
 archive.file("/path/to/file4.txt", { name: "file4.txt" })

-// append files from a sub-directory and naming it `new-subdir` within the archive archive.directory("/path/to/directory", "directory")
+// Add a directory from disk.
+archive.directory("/path/to/directory", "directory")

-// append files from a sub-directory, putting its contents at the root of archive archive.directory("/path/to/directory", false)
+// Add a directory from disk, putting its contents at the root of archive,
+// i.e. without creating a sub-directory.
+archive.directory("/path/to/directory", false)

-// append files from a glob pattern archive.glob("file*.txt", { cwd: "/path/to/directory" })
+// Add all files that match a "glob" pattern relative to a certain directory. archive.glob("file*.txt", { cwd: "/path/to/directory" })

-// finalize the archive (ie we are done appending files but streams have to finish yet)
+// Finalize the archive, i.e. nothing else will be added to it.
+// It will start writing the archive data from this point.
+//
+// "close", "end" or "finish" events may start being emitted on the `archive` instance
-// 'close', 'end' or 'finish' may be fired right after calling this method so register to them beforehand archive.finalize()
+// or the output stream right after calling this method, so add any required event listeners
+// on any of those streams beforehand.
+//
+archive.finalize()
 ```